azaustria/relic-app/README.md

-# relic-app
+# relic_app

-Track how much you suck in your favorite video game!
-A personal playground of all things Flutter.
+A new Flutter project.